what are the key differences between standard issue and forge?

 exterior walls require vertical weather flashing and waterproof, penetrating sealant. exterior floors must be installed above grade with waterproof, penetrating sealant. with application of miracle sealant, these bricks can have resistance to freeze/thaw issues.

-for more information about sealing please see our foundry flats installation & maintenance guide.
+for more information about sealing please see our foundry flats material guidelines.

 do you offer trim for your foundry flats bricks?